 - In the T2Bacteria pivotal clinical trial conducted in 11 U.S. centers with 1,427 patients, investigators demonstrated positive results 2.5 days faster for panel targets, with highly accurate results and – unlike blood culture – no detection of antimicrobial interference.6

-Demonstrated improvement in patient care: A growing body of data is demonstrating the positive impact of rapid diagnostics and the improvement in patient care.
+A growing body of data is demonstrating the positive impact of rapid diagnostics and the improvement of inpatient care.
 Infectious disease experts from the University of Pittsburgh published a peer-reviewed study that shows how to effectively incorporate T2Candida into clinical pathways.7

 In the study, T2 Magnetic Resonance Assay Improves Timely Management of Candidemia, by Wilson and colleagues published in the Journal of Antimicrobial Stewardship demonstrate a reduction in time to species ID (p<0.001), a reduction in median time to appropriate antifungal therapy (p<0.003) as well as an increase in detection of ocular candidiasis cases (p<0.028).4